jgxi55kdkgd/micropython/README.md

 1. Docker installed and running,
 2. VS Code plus the Docker Containers extension installed... then you can simply fork this repo, bring up the command pallete and start typing "Dev Containers: Clone Repository In Container Volume...".
 It will automatically be linked to your newly forked git repo.
- 3. A device flashed with Micropython
+3. An ESP32 device flashed with Micropython

 A "project" is simply any folder you create at the default top level of the container volume - eg /workspaces/micropython/Project1.